alexilee/Python/README.md

 # Python

 Here are a few examples of projects/code that I've done.
+The first two examples were relatively informal project and don't include the use of functions.

 1. DistillingWeb
 * Scrapes a list of cities from a site ranking traffic.
 Uses nominatum API to return json geometry for each city scraped.
 Uses pandas and geopandas to plot the points on a map.
 2. RealEstatebyNeighborhood